QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink or Allstar if they are available.

-> This page was last updated on Tuesday September 26 at 14:11.
+> This page was last updated on Wednesday September 27 at 09:36.

 ---